The most valuable BMW

 The most paid for BMW in the world

 Bügelfalte was the star of the RM Sotheby's auction in Monaco on May 1st, 2010.
 The car remained unsold as the highest bid of €4.300.000 didn't reach the reserve price set by the owner.
-The next day the German seller and US buyer came to an agreement and the Bügelfalte changed hands and the continent.
+The next day the German seller and a US buyer came to an agreement and the Bügelfalte changed hands, and the continent.

 © James Herne